Otočac

 Otočac (/sh/) is a town in Croatia, former bishopric and present Latin Catholic titular see.
 It lies in the northwestern part of Lika region, in the Gacka river valley.
-The population of the administrative area of the Town of Otočac was 9,778 in 2011, with 4,240 in Otočac itself, the majority of whom were Croats (91%).
+The population of the administrative area of the town of Otočac was 9,778 in 2011, with 4,240 in Otočac itself, the majority of whom were Croats (91%).

 Name

 The town Otočac (meaning "small island", surrounded by Gacka River) is known as Otocsán in Hungarian, Ottocio in Italian, and Ottocium in Latin.
 In historical sources, the name has been rendered as Ottochaz (German and English), Ottocaz (Italian and German), and Ottotschaz, Ottotschan, & Ottocsaz (German).

 History

 Otočac was named after the early Croatian parish.
 The text of the famous Baška Tablet (around 1100) says that the church of St. Nicholas in Otočac was part of the order community with the Church of St. Lucy, Jurandvor on the island of Krk.
 From 1300 on, it belonged to the estate of the Frankopan family.
 Sigismund Frankopan (1461–1535) founded a diocese there (see below).
 The settlement with a defence tower, at a bend in the river Gacka, was protected by a towered fort.
 The Otočac area was the scene of many battles with the Ottoman Turks, and the impregnability of the city and its importance for the defense of Croatian territory became increasingly significant.
 One of the major battles was the battle of 1543 in which Croatian forces defeated the Ottoman invaders and prevented them from capturing the city and advancing further west.

-After the Otočac fort's demolition in 1829, only parts remained preserved.
+After the Otočac fort's demolition in 1829, only parts of it remained preserved.
 To provide a safer defence, a Renaissance-era fortress ("Fortica") was built in 1619, with a triangular layout of cylindrical towers.

 The Baroque parish church of the Holy Trinity, erected in 1684 (restored in 1774), is a large one-nave building with rounded sanctuary; three side chapels are on each side of the nave.
 The bell tower rises from the main front.
 The late baroque and classicist furnishings of the church include seven altars, a pulpit, baptismal font and sepulchral slabs from the 18th century.

 In the 16th century, Otočac became a part of the Austrian Military Frontier, with its own Otočac Capitanate.
-Known captains include:
+Its known captains include: